durability-labs/archivist-docs/learn/tokenomics-litepaper.md

 ### Slot Recovery Mechanism

 If a Storage Provider does not submit the required storage proofs when required, after a number of slashings their entire collateral will be seized.
 A portion of the confiscated collateral is used as an incentive for the new Storage Provider who recovers and starts serving the abandoned slot.
-The remainder of the confiscated collateral in *CDX (Testnet token)* is burned.
+The remainder of the confiscated collateral in *ARC (Testnet token)* is burned.

 ### Slashing Defaulted Contract